catdieval/user-workflow-and-user-stories/user-story-0.md

 ## Value proposition

 As a user
-I want to see a homepage with an introduction to the website, and a "Get Started" button so that I can go start the plotting process on the next page.
+I want to see a homepage with an introduction to the website, a row of example images for different types of charts and a "Get Started" button so that I can go start the plotting process on the next page.

 ## Description

 - h1 header with name of website.
 - Paragraph to introduce the concept of the website.
+- List of example images for different types of charts.
 - h2 header to announce a list of the steps for the plotting process.
 - Unordered list containing these steps.
 - Paragraph to announce that a chart is generated.